-Niki Dasarathy, Program Manager, joined ABA ROLI’s Middle East & North Africa Division in October 2012.
-Ms. Dasarathy currently manages programming in Jordan and Turkey.
+Niki Dasarathy, Senior Program Manager, joined ABA ROLI in October 2012.
+Ms. Dasarathy currently manages programming in Jordan, Turkey and the Gulf region.
 Ms. Dasarathy was most recently an associate attorney representing labor unions in New York City on labor and employment-related matters.
 She has also served as a United Nations Development Program researcher in democratic governance and as an international human rights fellow for the Center for Constitutional Rights.
 Ms. Dasarathy’s international law experience includes working in Phnom Penh, Cambodia, at the Cambodian Center for Human Rights and as an extern in the Office of the Co-Prosecutor at the Extraordinary Chambers in the Courts of Cambodia.
-She holds a J.D. degree from Case Western Reserve University School of Law and a B.A. degree from the George Washington University in journalism.
+She holds a J.D. degree from Case Western Reserve University School of Law and a B.A. degree in journalism from the George Washington University.
 You can contact Niki Dasarathy at Nikila.Dasarathy@americanbar.org.

 Susannah Klopf, Program Associate, joined ABA ROLI’s MENA Division in September 2013.
 She previously interned at the International Crisis Group, the International Rescue Committee and Capitol Hill.
 She received a B.A. degree, with dual majors in Near Eastern studies and government, from Cornell University in January 2013.
 You can contact Susannah Klopf at firstname.lastname@example.org.